The Winery

 Archive photo, Didier Le Calvez and Eric Beaumard, George V, 1999.

-After more than forty years at the highest level of luxury hospitality, Didier Le Calvez chose to take on a new challenge: to create, in Puisseguin–Saint-Émilion in 2009, a wine that would meet his exacting standards.
-The founding of Château Clarisse brings to life a long-held dream, inspired by deep family roots and a sensitivity shaped through decades spent among the world’s great vineyards, from the French grands crus and the Napa Valley of the 1980s to the finest dining tables and sommeliers across the globe, beginning notably with Eric Beaumard.
+After more than forty years at the highest level of luxury hospitality, Didier Le Calvez chose to embrace a new challenge: giving life, in Puisseguin Saint-Émilion in 2009, to a wine that would meet his exacting standards.
+The creation of Château Clarisse brings to fruition a long-held dream, nurtured by family roots and shaped through a lifetime spent among the great vineyards of France, the Napa Valley of the 1980s, and the finest dining tables in the world, guided by the influence of leading sommeliers, first and foremost Eric Beaumard.

-A former executive of legendary establishments such as Le Pierre in New York and the Four Seasons Hotel George V in Paris, he brings to viticulture the same operational precision and attention to detail that define his approach to hospitality, resulting in a wine style that is pure, elegant and vibrant.
+Formerly at the helm of iconic establishments such as Le Pierre in New York and the Four Seasons Hotel George V in Paris, he carries over to the vineyard the same operational rigor and meticulous attention to detail, giving rise to a style that is pure, elegant, and vibrant.

-Located on the highest plateau of the Gironde, Château Clarisse flourishes on an exceptional clay-limestone terroir where agroforestry is practiced, with four hectares of woods and hedgerows.
-Since 2010, nearly 70% of the vineyard has been restructured, now boasting top-quality plant material and a distinctive grape composition that revives historic and rare varietals of the region, such as Petit Verdot, Carménère and Petit Manseng.
+Perched on the highest plateau of the Gironde, Château Clarisse flourishes on an exceptional clay-limestone terroir where agroforestry plays a central role, with four hectares of woodland and hedgerows.
+Since 2010, nearly 70% of the vineyard has been restructured, now benefiting from top-quality plant material and a distinctive varietal composition that revives historical and rare grapes of the region, such as Petit Verdot, Carménère, and Petit Manseng.

 A family owned vineyard